Bendigo City FC: History

 Bendigo appointed Srecko Baresic-Nikic as its new head coach for 2017, replacing the outgoing Jose Santamarta.
-Round 1 ended with a 5-0 home defeat to Northcote City FC followed by a 7-0 Round 2 home defeat to Moreland Zebras FC, a new record loss for the fledgling club.
+Round 1 ended with a 5–0 home defeat to Northcote City FC followed by a 7-0 Round 2 home defeat to Moreland Zebras FC, a new record loss for the fledgling club.
 The appointment of Baresic-Nikic didn't last long, resigning in March after five games, with the side sitting bottom with just single point and 1 goal scored.
 Bendigo endured two more humiliating 7-0 defeats, to Ballarat City FC in Round 10 and to Box Hill United SC in Round 13.
-The season ended with a new record loss, losing 9-2 to Whittlesea Ranges FC.
+The season ended with a new record loss, losing 9–2 to Whittlesea Ranges FC.
 Bendigo finished the season in 10th place in NPL2 West, with a record of 0 wins, 2 draws and 26 losses.
 The team finished with a -105 goal difference.
 Promotion-relegation between the NPL and the State Leagues below was set to be introduced in 2017 and confirmed in October 2017, when Football Federation Victoria confirmed that Bendigo, along with Richmond SC, who finished bottom of NPL2 East, would be relegated to Victorian State League Division 1 for 2018.
 The statement also confirmed that Bendigo's juniors would remain in the NPL juniors competition, due to "geographical difficulties".

 In January 2018, Bendigo City FC confirmed that it would not be fielding a senior or U20s team in State League 1 for 2018 and would continue as a junior-only NPL club for that season.

+In 2019, Bendigo City welcomed back former U21 and Senior Assistant Coach Nathan Claridge, a local footballing identity, to its junior coaching staff.
+In 2020, Claridge was appointed as Technical Director and immediately began recruiting a coaching staff that would rebuild the program.
+The first coach signing was Greg Thomas, former Bendigo City Senior Coach (2015), ex-professional player and close friend of Claridge's.
+Subsequent coaching appointments included Ryan Pollard along with the return of Fab Soncin.
+Together, this group started to see an improvement in the performance on field.
+This was just the beginning however, as Claridge and Thomas spearheaded the return of senior football at Bendigo City lobbying key stakeholders and Football Victoria for re-entry into the Mens State League structure.
+In 2022, this became a reality and the reemergence of the club took a step forward with the reformation of the Bendigo City Senior program entering the football pyramid in Mens State League 5 West.
+Claridge retained his position as Technical Director whilst Thomas took on the role of Senior Coach in its inaugural season.
+With a young team composed almost entirely of former juniors from the club, the team ultimately finished in fourth place.